kosli-dev/cli/docs.merkely.com/content/getting_started/report_artifact.md

         kubectl apply -f k8s/deployment.yaml -n ${{ env.NAMESPACE }}
 ```

-Once the workflow runs succesfully, you should see it reported in Merkely **github-k8s-demo pipeline**:
+Once the workflow runs succesfully, you should see it reported in Kosli **github-k8s-demo pipeline**:

 ![Compliant artifact with no deployments](/images/artifact-list.png)